A landing theorem for entire functions with bounded post-singular sets: Hyperbolic expansion and fundamental tails

 \subsection{Fundamental tails}

-We now return to the setting of Section~\ref{sec:unboundedsets}, where we used a disc $D$ centred at the origin and a curve $\delta$ to define fundamental domains for a function $f\in\B$, as preimages of the domain $\WW = \C\setminus (\overline{D}\cup \delta)$.

-Since we now assume additionally that $f$ has bounded postsingular set, we may assume that $D$ is chosen sufficiently large to ensure that $\P(f)\subset D$.
-In fact, it will be convenient to allow for some extra flexibility, and fix any forward-invariant compact set $\P$ containing $\P(f)$, and assume that $\P\subset D$.
-We also denote the unbounded connected component of $\C\setminus\P(f)$ by $\Omega$.
-In everything that follows, we can more generally let $\Omega$ be as in Proposition~\ref{prop:expansion}; i.e.\ the unbounded connected component of $\C\setminus \P$ where $\P$ is a forward-invariant compact set containing $\P(f)$.
-However, we shall not require this extra generality.
+Let $f$ be an entire transcendental function with bounded postsingular set, and denote the unbounded connected component of $\C\setminus\P(f)$ by $\Omega$.
+(In everything that follows, we could more generally let $\Omega$ be as in Proposition~\ref{prop:expansion}; i.e.\ the unbounded connected component of $\C\setminus \P$ where $\P$ is a forward-invariant compact set containing $\P(f)$.
+However, we shall not require this extra generality.)